coolgk/node-utils/README.md

 `npm install @coolgk/queue`

-run async functions in order or run x number of functions in parallel per batch in order. similar to async / await when the second parameter is 1
+This is a super lightweight function that does three things: 1.
+Limit the number of async functions that run concurrently.
+2. Run async functions in order 3.
+Run x number of functions in parallel per batch in order. similar to async / await when the second parameter is 1.

 ## Examples
 ```javascript
 import { queue } from '@coolgk/queue';